 “We listen to our students and strive to support them in all the ways that we can,” shared Miller.
 “Many students have shared that they face financial barriers, and in response, the College has launched a Student Emergency Support Fund and is also able to provide financial support through federal programs.”

-In an effort to serve students when it best works for them, Admissions, Registration, Financial Aid, and Mentoring/Advising teams are available on Mid’s Harrison and Mt.
-Pleasant Campuses.
-Phone and online appointments via Zoom are available as well.
+In an effort to serve students when it best works for them, Student Services will be open late on select dates in December and January.
+Admissions, Registration, Financial Aid, and Mentoring/Advising will be open until 6:30pm Wednesdays, December 1 through January 19 on both the Harrison and Mt.
+Pleasant Campuses, and 10am-2pm Saturday, January 8 on the Mt.
+Pleasant Campus.
 Students can make an appointment or walk-in for assistance with applying to Mid and registering for winter courses.